 - Changes in client needs, expectations or budget

-Tips on Reducing Liability Risk
+Tips for Reducing Liability Risk

 - Document every step of your process and make sure that communication lines stay open.
 When they don’t, problems can arise and responsibility becomes blurry.
 At that point, it becomes harder to defend yourself against client accusations.